mrozowski/reservation-lock-demo/readme.md

 - Making payment
 - Checking reservation details
 - Canceling reservation
+- Seat Locking - to give a user enough time to finish payment without worrying about someone else reserving this same seat

 ### Technologies Used
 The Reservation System uses a robust stack of technologies: